James Jones (rugby league)

 James Jones (fl.
 1930) was a New Zealand rugby league player.

 A loose forward, Jones played for South Auckland provincially.
 He was a member of the Huntly club.

 He toured Australia in 1930 with the New Zealand national side, a tour where no test matches were played.
+In 1932 he joined the North Shore Albions club in Auckland, then known as Devonport United but only played one match for them.